What is happening to local government finances and why are councils struggling?

 Birmingham City Council has become the latest local authorities to declare effective bankruptcy.

-The Government is on the verge of confirming commissioners will be sent in to oversee the day-to-day running of the West Midlands city after an anticipated gap of £87 million between income and expenditure was identified for the 2024/25 financial year, sparking the issuing of a section 114 notice.
+Communities Secretary Michael Gove confirmed on Tuesday that he will appoint commissioners to oversee the day-to-day running of the West Midlands city after an anticipated gap of £87 million between income and expenditure was identified for the 2024/25 financial year, sparking the issuing of a section 114 notice.

 Here the PA news agency examines the causes and consequences of financial failure in local government and the options available to the Government.